nctri-dev/fe-volume-discount-form/README.md

 - Custom validation rules (e.g., at least one option is required)
 - Integration with **Polaris** UI (TextField, Button, Toast, etc.)
 - Loading state on form submission
-- Toast notification on success (e.g. _“Created successfully”_)
+- Toast notification on success

----

-## 📂 Project Structure

-src/
-├── components/ # Reusable UI components
-├── libs/ # (constants)
-├── pages/ # Page-level components
-└── App.tsx # Entry point

 ---